 China's leaders are concerned about record low birth rates.
 Even married people are increasingly refusing to have children.

 Statistics show that Chinese women find child-rearing too expensive and highly competitive.
-Last year, China’s fertility rate was just 6.77 children per 1,000 people, slightly above the record low of 6.39 in 2023 but still down sharply from 10 years ago.
+Last year, China’s birth rate was just 6.77 children per 1,000 people, slightly above the record low of 6.39 in 2023 but still down sharply from 10 years ago.

 The pressure to get married is not just on women.
 Zhang Hongguang, 21, from Shandong, followed her sister to attend the matchmaking session of "Matchmaker Wang".
 In addition to the excitement, the two sisters rented costumes together, giving them the feeling of transforming into ancient characters.